GuildCrafts/web-development-js/_goals/150-Mac_Calculator_Clone.md

 3 x 5 x     // Display will be 15
 6 / 3 x     // Display will be 2
 4 + 3 x 6 x // Display will be 18
+3 x 4 x x x // Display will be 12
 ```
 ##### Order of operations
 The Mac Calculator follows an order of operations where multiplication and division are given precedence over addition and subtraction.
 The Mac Calculator will follow the order of operations as long as '=' has not been pressed or '+'  or '-' has not been pressed twice.
 Below are examples that illustrate this concept: